 Video Title: Concepts

-Immunoprecipitation is a widely used technique to isolate a protein of interest from a mixture of proteins like a cell or tissue lysate, or a body fluid.
-This technique is useful for obtaining purified protein for characterization, or to investigate binding partners of a protein of interest.
+Immunoprecipitation or IP is a widely used technique to isolate a protein of interest from a cell or tissue lysate, or a body fluid (1.1.1), for protein characterization, or to investigate protein-protein interactions (1.1.2).

+See Storyboard

+See Storyboard

-The process begins with an antibody which has a high binding affinity and specificity for the target protein.
-This antibody is mixed with the target allowing antibody-target complexes to form.
-Any protein that binds to the target protein also gets indirectly attached to the antibody.
+The process begins with an antibody which has a high affinity and specificity for the target protein (1.2.1).
+This antibody is mixed with the sample, allowing antibody-target complexes to form.
+Any protein bound to the target protein also gets indirectly attached to the antibody in the process.
+(1.2.2)

+See Storyboard

+See Storyboard

-Next, the entire solution is incubated with a bacterial protein A, G or L, which is conjugated to agarose, sepharose or magnetic beads.
-These bacterial proteins strongly bind to all antibodies, and hence connect the antibody-target complexes to the beads.
+Next, the solution is incubated with agarose beads conjugated to a bacterial protein which has a strong affinity for the constant region of antibodies (1.3.1).
+The bacterial protein binds to the antibody, and connects the antibody-target complexes to the beads (1.3.2).

+See Storyboard

+See Storyboard

-Then, the beads are precipitated by centrifugation or a magnetic field, hence precipitating the entire protein complex containing the binding antibody, the target protein and any interacting proteins from the solution.
+Then, the solution is centrifuged to precipitate the beads, thereby extracting the entire complex containing the binding antibody, the target protein and any interacting proteins.
+(1.4.1)

+See Storyboard

-After that, all the proteins are ‘eluted’ using a protein denaturing agent to release them from the beads and from each other. and are then further analyzed using protein analysis techniques such as Western Blotting.
+Finally, the bound proteins are extracted from the beads and released from each other, and are used for further analysis by techniques such as Western Blotting.
+(1.5.1)

-Sometimes, the analysis shows a high background, which may be caused by proteins in the sample that will bind to any antibody in a non-specific manner.
-In such cases, before introducing the chosen antibody, the sample is subjected to a process called ‘pre-clearing’, which refers to incubating it with a pool of different antibodies to remove these non-specific proteins.
+See Storyboard

+Several variations of different parts of this technique are commonly used, like pre-clearing, using peptide tags or magnetic beads, or analyzing other non-protein binding partners.
+(1.6.1)

+See Storyboard

+IP can be preceded by a ‘pre-clearing’ step to remove non-specific antibody-binding proteins in the sample and minimize background (1.7.1).
+This involves first incubating the sample with a mixed pool of antibodies, allowing them to bind to these proteins (1.7.2), and then using agarose beads to precipitate the complexes.
+The sample is then ready to proceed to the actual IP.
+(1.7.3)

+See Storyboard

+See Storyboard

+See Storyboard

-If a specific antibody is not available for a target protein, the protein can be genetically modified to be expressed with an additional protein ‘tag’.
-Then, an antibody against the tag can be used to immunoprecipitate the target protein.
+Peptide tags are useful if a specific antibody is not available for IP.
+Here, the target protein can be genetically modified to contain a peptide epitope ‘tag’, and an antibody against the tag is able to pull out the protein of interest.
+(1.8.1)

+See Storyboard

+Magnetic beads are often used instead of agarose to precipitate the target (1.9.1).
+After binding to the antibody-target complex, the sample tube is placed in a strong magnetic field, which extracts the beads from the solution.
+This eliminates the need for centrifugation and improves speed and convenience.
+(1.9.2)

+See Storyboard

+See Storyboard

-Immunoprecipitation can also be adapted for studying specific DNA or RNA binding proteins.
-These techniques are called chromatin immunoprecipitation, or ChIP, and RNA immunoprecipitation, or RIP, respectively.
+Immunoprecipitation is also used for studying DNA or RNA binding proteins, and are known as chromatin immunoprecipitation and RNA immunoprecipitation, respectively.
+(1.10.1)

+See Storyboard

+These variations are useful for troubleshooting and adapting the method for different experimental applications.
+(1.11.1)

+See Storyboard

 In this video, you will observe how to pre-clear a cell lysate and perform immunoprecipitation to extract a protein of interest, followed by Western Blot analysis to validate the experiment.
+(1.12.1)

+Selected shots from protocol, TBD